In BriefBuilder, you can assign user roles on two levels:

 In the default set-up of BriefBuilder, you are provided with the following project model roles:

-- Verification executor: can enter verification results assigned ONLY assigned to them / their organisation / their role
+• Verification executor: can enter verification results for verifications that are assigned to them personally or to their organisation or their role.

-- Viewer – published versions: cannot edit any data; can only view published versions; can make exports/predefined reports.
+• Viewer – published versions: cannot edit any data; can only view published versions.

 Fixed roles